TomasJani/PV177-Log-Collection-and-Analysis/README.md

 ### Indexing Logs

-* Install filebeats locally on your computer
+* Install Filebeat locally on your computer

 * In your local `filebeat.yml` set:
    * `paths` to `/var/log/*.log`